Isaac Webb (pilot boat)

-The Isaac Webb was a 19th-century Sandy Hook pilot boat built in 1860 by Webb & Bell for the New York and Sandy Hook pilots.
+Isaac Webb was a 19th-century Sandy Hook pilot boat built in 1860 by Webb & Bell for the New York and Sandy Hook pilots.
 She received a reward by the Board of Pilot Commissioners of New York for saving three sailors from the wreck of the bark Sarah, that was caught up in a hurricane.
-The Webb was shipwrecked in a dense fog at Quonochontaug Beach, Long Island in 1879.
+Isaac Webb was shipwrecked in a dense fog at Quonochontaug Beach, Long Island in 1879.
 She was replaced by pilot boat Columbia.

 Construction and service

 Pilot boat Isaac Webb No. 8.

 Eckford Webb, son of Isaac Webb teamed up with George W. Bell and created the Webb & Bell shipyard at Milton Street in Greenpoint, Brooklyn.
 The shipyard launched the 96-ton pilot-boat Isaac Webb, for the New York and Sandy Hook pilots on October 31, 1860.
 Captain Augustus Van Pelt was in command of the boat.

-In 1860, the Isaac Webb, No. 8, was one of only twenty-one New York pilot boats in the Sandy Hook fleet.
+In 1860, Isaac Webb, No. 8, was one of only twenty-one New York pilot boats in the Sandy Hook fleet.
 On October 10, 1860, New York Sandy Hook Pilot Augustus Van Pelt, of the pilot boat Isaac Webb, No. 1, signed a statement along with other pilots, that he was satisfied with the representation he had received from the New York Board of Commissioners of Pilots.

-The Isaac Webb is listed in the Index to Ship Registers from 1861-1879 with Captain Augustus Van Pelt and Captain Freeman as masters of the boat.
+The Isaac Webb is listed in the Index to Ship Registers from 1861 to 1879 with Captain Augustus Van Pelt and Captain Freeman as masters of the boat.
 The N. Y. Pilots were listed as the owner.

-On January 17, 1866, pilots Henry Seguine and Stephen H. Jones were on the Isaac Webb when he encountered the Mary A. Boardman, from Morehead City bound to New York that was grounded on the Romer Shoals.
+On January 17, 1866, pilots Henry Seguine and Stephen H. Jones were on Isaac Webb when he encountered Mary A. Boardman, from Morehead City bound to New York that was grounded on the Romer Shoals.
 The pilots were able to save the twenty-three passengers on board.
 Captain Jourdan, of the Boardman, presented the ensign of his vessel to Pilot Seguine as a memento for heroic efforts.

 On August 5, 1867, Henry Seguine from the pilot-boat Isaac Webb, No. 8, wrote a letter of thanks to the American Seamen's Friend Society, for use of a library that was placed on board the vessel for the benefit of the crew.